 If you embrace the principle of investment diversification but also want to try to pay bills with dividends, there are great options.
 Since companies that pay dividends are often the old financial behemoths that have been around forever, an investment in a low-fee ETF that specializes in large-cap stocks will provide a relatively high per share dividend yield on your investment.
 There is also a handful of ETFs like this one from Vanguard which tracks the FTSE High Dividend Yield Index, investing exclusively in corporations with high dividend yields.
 Since one price will buy you slivers of almost 400 companies, you’ll hopefully be cushioned from ugly downturns in specific companies or sectors while still being able that quarterly dividend check to keep the lights on, your fridge full and the kitty fed during your retirement.
 To further diversify your portfolio you could sign up with a robo-advisor who'll invest your money across a plater of stocks, bonds and real estate in multiple markets and industries.

 Nobody appreciates the compounding power of DRIPs more than Wealthsimple does.
-When you invest with us we'll provide you with a diversified, low-cost portfolio.
-Why not start investing with Wealthsimple today?
+When you invest with us we'll provide you with a diversified, low-cost portfolio and we'll re-invest your dividends automatically.
+Get $10,000 managed free for a year when you sign up for a new Wealthsimple account.
 We offer state of the art technology, low fees and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service — get started now.